-The M990v3 is New Balancers newest version running shoe.
-This is a shoe brand that I was not as familiar with, however I ended up picking up a pair of these due to the overwhelming large volume of people discussing them fixing soreness while running.
+The M990v4 is New Balancer’s newest version running shoe.
+This is a shoe brand that I was not as familiar with, however, I ended up picking up a pair of these due to the overwhelming large volume of people discussing them fixing soreness while running.
 A lot of these people had arthritic problems which are far worse than just shin splints!
-After a normal break in period I can say that this was definitely a nicely constructed shoe that was comfortable to run in.
+After a normal break-in period, I can say that this was definitely a nicely constructed shoe that was comfortable to run in.
 The shoe breathed well, had great support and I didn’t get a soreness on my feet while running from either shin splints or my previous stress fracture acting up.
-No pain during several mile runs daily and lack of shin splints puts the M990v3 from New Balance in the running for the best shoes for shin splints.
+No pain during several miles runs daily and lack of shin splints puts the M990v4 from New Balance in the running for the best shoes for shin splints.

-The Gel Nimbus 16 from Asics is a shoe I can’t really say enough good things about.
-This shoe is my go to running shoe for training and has been for a while now.
+The Gel-Nimbus 20 from Asics is a shoe I can’t really say enough good things about.
+This shoe is my go-to running shoe for training and has been for a while now.
 The cushioning in this shoe is superb and it is one of the few shoes that I could put on and take on a 5k immediately without feeling the need to break it in.
-Additionally my feet do not get tired in this shoe after 5-10k distances during training.
+Additionally, my feet do not get tired in this shoe after 5-10k distances during training.
 The fit, combined with the gel cushioning really makes for a superb running experience.
 The additional benefit of not getting shin splints in these has really put them as one of my favorite shoes.
 This is a tough shoe to beat in the list of best shoes for shin splints!

-In closing between the shoes we tested we had two clear cut winners for the best shoes for shin splints.
-For men – The choice is clear for me the ASICS Men's GEL-Nimbus 16 Running Shoe.
-There is no shoe that I have gotten as much mileage on and has gotten me through a stress fracture, prevention of shin splints and training for an Ironman.
+In closing between the shoes we tested we had two clear-cut winners for the best shoes for shin splints.
+For men – The choice is clear for me the ASICS Men’s GEL-Nimbus 20 Running Shoe.
+There is no shoe that I have gotten as much mileage on and has gotten me through a stress fracture, prevention of shin splints, and training for an Ironman.